-Retromobile 2017 is shaping up to be quite an unusual event: for the last year, Peugeot, Citroën and DS have been working together – at the behest of the PSA Group – on protecting, managing, developing and promoting the heritage of its brands.
+Retromobile 2017 shaped up to be quite an unusual event: for the last year, Peugeot, Citroën and DS have been working together – at the behest of the PSA Group – on protecting, managing, developing and promoting the heritage of its brands.

-20 "club" vehicles have been selected, according to certain themes chosen by the brand: the number 3 for Peugeot (an opportunity to provide a reminder of the numbering systems used at Peugeot), utility vehicles for Citroën and colour for DS.
+20 "club" vehicles were selected, according to certain themes chosen by the brand: the number 3 for Peugeot (an opportunity to provide a reminder of the numbering systems used at Peugeot), utility vehicles for Citroën and colour for DS.

-In a friendly "village" area, visitors will be able to stroll, dream and have their emotions stirred as they discover unique vehicles from days gone by, concept cars and other vehicles that have been magnificently preserved by clubs.
-They'll be able to chat with other enthusiasts and representatives from clubs and brands, immersing themselves in history, discovering or rediscovering all the values and the richness of the past… as well as casting an eye towards a future that looks promising.
+In a friendly "village" area, visitors were be able to stroll, dream and have their emotions stirred as they discover unique vehicles from days gone by, concept cars and other vehicles that have been magnificently preserved by clubs.
+They could chat with other enthusiasts and representatives from clubs and brands, immersing themselves in history, discovering or rediscovering all the values and the richness of the past… as well as casting an eye towards a future that looks promising.

 The unique historical vehicles presented by the Aventure Peugeot Citroën DS at Rétromobile 2017

 The Golden Scarab – a 10 hp Citroën B2, model K1, which was the first Citroën to cross the Sahara Desert in December 1922.
 In 2016, the “Voitures et des Hommes” association issued a challenge to students from the ENSAM School of Engineering and the Château d'Epluches secondary school to reconstruct an exact replica of the car.
 These youngsters will be spearheading this major project which is all about bringing together heritage, expertise and youthful enthusiasm.
 The rebuilt model will be revealed in 2019 as part of celebrations to mark 100 years of Citroën.